 Do stock certificates expire?

 No, stock certificates don’t expire.
-As long as the company still exists, the certificate holder can prove they own shares of the company.
-If a company has gone bankrupt, the stock certificate probably won’t have any monetary value.
+As long as the company still exists, the certificate holder can prove they own shares of the company with this document.
+If a company has gone bankrupt, the stock certificate likely won’t have any monetary value.

 Do I always have to issue a paper stock certificate?